The Scholarship Program Students

 Fernando – Fernando is attending school at Regional Technology University in Tekax, studying Accounting.
 He was born on Isla Mujeres and his family still lives on the island.
 Fernando says, “The thing I want most in life is to successfully finish my studies at the University and to be a licensed Accountant.
 Once I have finished my studies, I will be able to help my parents with whatever they might need.”

 Geovanny - "After graduating with a degree in Psychology from university in Cancún, I plan to give back to my community where there is a need for my services and continue to spread the philosophy of humanism and service to people that I so strongly believe in."
-Geovanny's education and training will help the entire island through his work as a paramedic and with various other organizations.
+Geovanny's education and training will help the entire island through his work as a paramedic and with various other organizations, including the Isla Diabetes Clinic.

-Paola – Paola is a university student in Merida studying to be a dental surgeon.
-Paola would like to focus on Pediatric Dentistry.
+Paola – Paola recently completed her degree in Pediatric Dentistry and is finishing up her internship.
 She took a lot of joy in speaking to school age children about the importance of good dental hygiene.
 Paola's first semester as a university student was a huge transition for her, but she is an excellent student in Dental school.
 She was very nervous after her first exams, worried she didn't do well, but when the results came out, she had the highest exam grade of anyone in her class!

 Yuseli - Yuseli is a university student attending the Institute of Technology in Cancun studying Accounting.
 Yuseli postponed her studies for two years so she could work and save money.
 Her dream is to be able to support her younger sisters so they can get the education they dream of.